f-droid/fdroid-website/_docs/Submitting_to_F-Droid_Quick_Start_Guide.md

 * `RepoType` and `Repo`, the metadata of the VCS of the source code
 * `Builds`, a list of build blocks each of which corresponds to an apk which has been built or will be built
-* `Binaries` and `AllowedAPKSigningKeys`, the metadata of the reference bianry for reproducible build
+* `Binaries` and `AllowedAPKSigningKeys`, the metadata of the reference binary for reproducible build

 When there is a new build block in `Builds`, _fdroidserver_ start a build according to it.
 For example, the following build block defines such a process: